The Estuary Partnership Board members represent the diverse and various interests of those who live, work and recreate on the lower Columbia River.

 Fisheries Conservation Equipment, Smith Root, Inc.

 Jeff is President and CEO of Smith-Root, Inc., an employee owned company that specializes in developing high-tech tools for fisheries conservation.
 Jeff is responsible for operations, including financial, strategic planning, and development.
 He has more than 35 years of experience in business management and engineering development.
 Prior to joining Smith-Root, Inc., Jeff successfully orchestrated the start-up and marketing of four companies.
 With his background as a design consultant in civil and structural engineering, he saw the potential in fish barriers and was invited to join Smith-Root, Inc. as Vice President and General Manager of Operations to spearhead the division.

 State Government, Washington Department of Ecology

 Sally is the Regional Director for the Washington Department of Ecology’s Southwest and Olympic Region.
-Since 2008, Sally has led and coordinated cross-program integration and delivery of services for a regional office of 170 people.
-She represents the Ecology Director on community, tribal, economic, and policy issues.
-Her office serves the twelve counties of Southwest Washington and the Olympic Peninsula.
+Since 2008, she has led and coordinated cross-program integration and delivery of environmental services for a regional office of 170 people.
+She represents the Agency Director as a partner and technical resource on community, tribal, economic, and policy issues.
+Her office serves the twelve counties from the White Salmon River to Neah Bay, the Olympic Peninsula, Hood Canal, South Puget Sound, and southern Cascade foothills.
 Since 1985, she has devoted her career to environmental and natural resource issues for local and state government and the private sector.
-Sally grew up on the lower Columbia River and has a Bachelor’s Degree in Environmental Science from Western Washington University.
+Sally grew up on the Lower Columbia.
+She has a B.S. in Environmental Science from Western Washington University.